-To do so on Amazon, after logging in, you follow a few simple steps.
-You choose product tax codes and the states where you have Nexus.
+To collect sales tax on Amazon, after logging in, you follow a few simple steps.
+You choose product tax codes and the states where you have nexus.
 You can even choose a custom sales tax rate.
-When using Shopify to calculate taxes, after logging in and choosing your country, you turn on “calculate taxes automatically”.
-Then you will add all the states you have Nexus in.
+When using Shopify to calculate taxes, after logging in and choosing your country, you turn on “calculate taxes automatically.”
+Then you will add all the states in which you have nexus.

-If you then put in a flat rate (low, medium, or high) for platforms such as Paypal.
-Then keep in mind that that flat rate will most-likely not be the same in all the states you have sales in.
+Then you have the option to put in a flat rate (low, medium, or high) for platforms such as PayPal.
+Keep in mind that the flat rate will most-likely not be the same in all the states you have sales in.
 It is just an estimate that allows you to collect some sales tax.
 Some sales tax is better than none, but it’s by no means a perfect solution.
 Some platforms have a table, and you can list the rates by state.
-It may not have the most recent rates, however.
+However, it may not have the most recent rates.

 Either way, the most helpful thing you can do is to get sales tax software.
 TaxJar, Taxify and Avalara all have a sales tax engine.
-You basically attach it to your platform (Shopify, WooCommerce, Magenta) or site (WordPress, etc.,).
-And depending on the sales tax engine, It will calculate the sales tax for you.
+You basically attach it to your platform (Shopify, WooCommerce, Magento) or site (WordPress, etc.), and depending on the sales tax engine, it will calculate the sales tax for you.
 Sometimes that calculation is based on the product you are selling, but it is always influenced by what the rules are in different states.

 Each state has its own rules and laws that may vary from one another.
 Cities and counties may also impose sales tax and require returns as well.
 Unfortunately, it is up to businesses to make sure they comply.
-They need to know who to file with and when to file.
+To do so, they need to know where and when to file.
 They must also register in each jurisdiction.
 The different due dates and filing schedules can be overwhelming.
-With varying payment and filing methods on top of all this, this can be a crazy process.
+Add this to the varying payment and filing methods, and this can become a crazy process.

 For more information on filing and remitting click here.

 Believe it or not, some companies use two different types of software to do these tasks.
 For example, they may use Avalara to collect and Taxify to file and remit.
-It’s better and more straight forward to just rely on one, however.
-If you can find one you like and that does it all.
+It’s better and more straightforward to just rely on one if you can find one you like that does everything you need.

 Avalara is the biggest player here; they’ve been around a long time.
 So, they’ve got a lot of great information on product taxability and different rates in different states and jurisdictions.
-In fact only Avalara supports International filings.
-Including in Canada and US territory islands.
+In fact, only Avalara supports international filings, including Canada and US territory islands.